elementary/website/docs/installation.md

 ## Download elementary OS {#download-elementary-os}

-If you haven't already, you will need to <a href="/" target="_blank">download elementary OS from our home page</a>.
+If you haven't already, you will need to <a href="/" target="_blank" rel="noopener">download elementary OS from our home page</a>.
 You will need to copy the downloaded ISO file to a USB flash drive using the instructions below.

 ## Recommended System Specifications {#recommended-system-specifications}